 Even though you may be searching for a boarding school in Selma, Alabama, please consider that the Safe Harbor maritime experience combined with the individual attention, counsel and training lead to an unparalleled setting for growth and change in behavior.

 For at-risk boys, Safe Harbor boarding school teaches maritime skills and seamanship, offers practical life skills, and promotes character in the context of vocational education, all while boys study for their high school diplomas.
 The boys (many have come from Selma, Alabama) make their home on board boats at this waterfront boarding school.
 They gain knowledge of boating on the ocean and rivers while building respect for self and others, self-reliance, perseverance, and much more.
 Each boy who successfully completes Safe Harbor discovers how to captain his own vessel, both literally and figuratively.

 Enrolling Boys from Selma, Alabama, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical work.
+In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical work.

 Normal high school classes run year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and many continue their education at colleges of their choice.